 In my opinion if you create a link to open in a new tab or window you don’t have users best interests at heart.

-The web accessibility guidelines state if you do open a link in a new window you should warn the user it is about to happen.
+Web accessibility guidelines state if you do open a link in a new tab you should warn the user it is about to happen.
 Some sites do this by adding a little icon but even the icon creates some confusion.

-Does the icon mean this is a link opening in a new window or is it a link to an external site – or both.
+Does the icon mean this is a link opening in a new tab or is it a link to an external site – or both.

-Let the user stay in control and have faith in your site’s content.
+Let the user stay in control and keep links opening in the same tab.